How Much Do Retirement Homes Cost?

 Quebec offers a wide variety of senior housing types.
 The average rent for a senior space in Quebec is only $1,520 a month.
-Retirement communities in Quebec offer a vibrant social community as well as the support services that baby boomers and seniors need.
+Retirement communities in Quebec offer a vibrant social community as well as the support services that seniors need.

 Costs in Saskatchewan

 In Saskatcehwan there are a wide number of senior communities with reasonable rental prices.The average monthly rent in Saksatchewan is $2,505 for a one-bedroom senior space.